-30. Construct a vehicle cross-over and a sealed roadway to a Rural Prior to Road standard together with any necessary drainage commencement of infrastructure from the Warrego Highway to the entrance to the Stage 3 Within development. twelve (12) months from the date the approval takes Note: Council will agree to offset the cost of these works against effect. the infrastructure charges payable through an Infrastructure Agreement.
+30. Construct a vehicle cross-over and a sealed roadway to a Rural Road standard together with any necessary drainage Prior to the Road standard together with any necessary drainage infrastructure from the Warrego Highway to the entrance to the Stage 3 Within development. twelve (12) months from the date the approval takes Note : Council will agree to offset the cost of these works against the infrastructure charges payable through an Infrastructure Agreement. effect.